 I wrote an interpreter while reading Write an Interpreter in Go and assumed compilers would be considerably more challenging to build.
 The same author later published another book called Write a Compiler in Go (the name says it all).

-I would recommend y’all to give it a read if you are really interested.
-Now let me tell you how I built AntiLang (or AntiLang interpreter).
+I would recommend you give it a read if you are really interested.
+Now let me tell you how I built AntiLang (or the AntiLang interpreter).

 How the AntiLang Interpreter Works